When you think of crepe paper, you may think of brightly-colored party decorations, Mylar balloons, and pin the tail on the donkey.

 Moisturize – Well-hydrated skin does not “crepe” as easily as dehydrated skin.
 Use moisturizers daily on your face, neck, chest, arms, and hands to help keep your skin plump and stretchy.
 A daily moisturizer is an essential step in both your morning and night skin care routine.

 Healthy Skin Tip: Find a moisturizer that fights crepey skin on multiple fronts.
 Moisturizers formulated with antioxidants will tackle free radicals before they can damage your elastin fibers.
 Add a healthy dose of peptides, the amino acids that promote collagen and elastin production, and you’ve got a powerful anti-crepe cocktail.
-You can find all of those ingredients in ALASTIN’s Ultra Nourishing Moisturizer with TriHex Technology® for your face, TransFORM Body Treatment with TriHex Technology® for crepey skin on the body, and Restorative Neck Complex with TriHex Technology® for your neck and décolleté.
+You can find all of those ingredients in our Ultra Nourishing Moisturizer with TriHex Technology® for your face, TransFORM Body Treatment with TriHex Technology® for crepey skin on the body, and Restorative Neck Complex with TriHex Technology® is a neck cream for your neck and décolleté.

 No matter where you are in the aging process, these methods are tried and true practices for all-around skin health.
-To maintain your skin’s vitality (or get some of it back), just keep moisturizing, eating well, and for Pete’s sake, keep using sunscreen!
+To maintain your skin’s vitality (or get some of it back), just practicing skin hydration, eating well, and for Pete’s sake, keep using sunscreen!

 How to Get Rid of Crepey Skin

 If you’re noticing a little crepey-ness creeping into your skin, there are treatment options available.
 Depending on the severity and circumstances of crepey skin, you may be able to restore some of the skin’s elasticity.

 From the most extreme measures to the simplest, here are the top three ways you can get rid of crepey skin texture: